NEWS: Laptops Cause Crashes

 Liability Risk for a Company

-Employers who install electronic computers in a vehicle in such a way as the driver can have access to the computer while driving are at risk for being complicit to a distracted driving law suit.
+Employers who install laptop computers in their vehicle in such a way that the driver has access to the computer while driving are at risk for being complicit to a distracted driving law suit.

 While 70 percent of companies have adopted written policies designed to curb employees’ distracted driving, only 32 percent are confident that current enforcement methods are actually working.
 If you have a strict a distracted driving policy and you are aware everyone is breaking it does not remove the liability.

-ScreenSafe and greatly reduce you liability be ensuring the driver is not typing and interacting with the computer on email, Facebook or watching videos while driving.
+ScreenSafe greatly reduces your liability by ensuring the driver is not typing and interacting with the computer on email, Facebook or watching videos while driving.

 The U.S. Department of Transportation states that operating a mobile computer while driving impairs drivers response time the same as a blood alcohol content of .08.

-At only $79 per user per year ScreenSafe could be the best investment you company will make this year.
-The cost to equip 500 vehicles is only $39,500, less than the cost of one personal injury distracted driving accident.
+At only $95 per vehicle per year (for the PRO version) ScreenSafe could be the best investment your company will make this year.
+The cost to equip 200 vehicles would only be $19,000, less than the cost of one personal injury, distracted driving accident.